-Kindly note that a letter with the same information will be transmitted to the de facto authorities in Sana'a through the representative of United Nations Office of the High Commissioner for Human Rights in Yemen.
+Kindly note that a letter with the same information has been transmitted to the authorities of the Republic of Yemen.
 Please also note that this letter does not in any way imply the expression of any opinion concerning the legal status of any country, territory, city or area, or of its authorities.

-We would like to inform your Excellency's Government that after having transmitted an urgent appeal to the Government, the Working Group on Arbitrary Detention may transmit the case through its regular procedure in order to render an opinion on whether the deprivation of liberty was arbitrary or not.
+We would like to inform you that after having transmitted an urgent appeal to you, the Working Group on Arbitrary Detention may transmit the case through its regular procedure in order to render an opinion on whether the deprivation of liberty was arbitrary or not.
 Such urgent appeals in no way prejudge any opinion the Working Group may render.
-The Government is required to respond separately for the urgent appeal procedure and the regular procedure.
+You are required to respond separately for the urgent appeal procedure and the regular procedure.

-Please accept, Excellency, the assurances of our highest consideration.
+Please accept, Mr. Sharaf, Mrs. Al Shabi, the assurances of our highest consideration.